tjhickey724/discrete_math/courses/cs29a_spr25.md

 ---
 # Week 1: 1/14,17/25
+### Motivation
+This week we will give an overview of the course and start our first major topic which is Propositional Logic and Boolean Algebra.

+Logic pervades all parts of computer science from the boolean expressions in conditionals and loops, to proofs of the correctness and efficiency of algorithms.
+This first week we will focus on the Propositional Logic which deals with simple statements containing propositions that can be true or false.
+In the following two weeks we will expand to first order logic that is the formal language of Mathematics.
+Every other section of this course will rely on your ability to work with, and understand the meaning of, logical formulas.

 ### Homework - due Tuesday 1/14/25 before the first class
 Read the following sections of two online books on Discrete Math